Application deadline: Mon, 13.03.2023

 Jazz voice: with piano in the 1st round and with piano, bass & drums in the 2nd round

 You are not able to bring your own accompanists for reasons of equality.

 The entrance examination includes the following sections:

-• Two jazz standards should be prepared (ternary, no blues)
+• Three jazz pieces of different genres should be prepared

 Knowledge of music theory: